VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 If you are familiar with the word "recursive" you might be able to guess what kind of consequences they can have.
 If not, let me try to explain with an example.

-Let's say we have keybinding that opens the file explorer.
+Let's say we have a keybinding that opens the file explorer.

 ```lua
 vim.keymap.set('n', '<F2>', '<cmd>Lexplore<cr>')